Blake-Terry/-/README.md

-hello, if you are reading this then here is the code for the website. its quit bad and theres a look of pointless code but it works. text after two slashes (//) on a line means all text after that is just extra info and not code until the next line. here it is!:
+//hello, if you are reading this then here is the code for the website.
+//its quit bad and theres a look of pointless code but it works.
+//text after two slashes (//) on a line means all text after that is just extra info and not code until the next line.
+//here it is!:
+//
+//
 <!DOCTYPE html>
 <html lang="en">
 <head>